OpenJobDescription/openjd-model-for-python/README.md

 1. The MAJOR version is currently 0, indicating initial development.
 2. The MINOR version is currently incremented when backwards incompatible changes are introduced to the public API.
 3. The PATCH version is currently incremented when bug fixes or backwards compatible changes are introduced to the public API.

+## Contributing

+We encourage all contributions to this package.
+Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for our contributing guidelines.

 ## Example Usage